 The sky is the limit when it comes to cleaning up things around the house.
 You could make your bed, clean up the grim in the bathroom, fill up the dog bowl with food, wash the windows or even replace a few light bulbs.

-Surely there is something you can do around the house that will be more productive than staring at the ceiling and thinking of what you really should be doing.
+Surely, there is something you can do around the house that will be more productive than staring at the ceiling and thinking of what you really should be doing.

 Procrastination Tips for Hobbyists

 Dust off the old guitar and strum away.
 Plug in the electric, turn the amp on high and wake up all the neighbors.
 They may hate you for it, but it will be cathartic.
 If you can't play guitar, consider buying a cheap acoustic and take some lessons online.

 If you are working on a novel or some other masterpiece, then convert this “dead time” to your own benefit.
 One day you may even get it published, make a million and retire somewhere in New Hampshire with your dog.

 There are so many options to choose from when it comes to hobbies.
 Think back to when you were a kid and remember what you liked doing most.
 This is the time to rekindle that abandoned spirit that’s been lying dormant in your head for decades.

 So don’t just sit there and think about what you have to do.
 Get off the sofa, follow a few of these simple procrastination tips and procrastinate productively.
 Doing so will make your life much more satisfying knowing that you accomplished something throughout the day.